dhojayev/traderepublic-portfolio-downloader/README.md

 **Upcoming Features:**

 * Support for including "lending" transactions.
-* Downloading and storing PDF files related to the account (not just transaction documents).
 * Identifying stock transactions.
 * Writing data into an SQLite file on the filesystem.
 * Calculating miscellaneous values based on Trade Republic data: invested amount, taxable amount, earliest date of non-taxable sale of crypto assets, etc.